×

 Rule 3:

-• He regards himself as a Shakespeare.
-(Here, Shakespeare isn’t the person but a reference)
+• He regards himself as a Shakespeare. (meaning: a writer like Shakespeare)

-• She thinks her house is a Palace.
+• She thinks her house is a palace. (figurative use)

 Rule 4:

-• I am half an hour late for the meeting.
-(Half an hour late)
+• I am a half hour late for the meeting. (one-half hour)

-• The plane can travel 10 miles an minute ( an hour or per hour)
+• The plane travels 10 miles an hour. (per hour)

 Rule 5: